graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 To properly handle cases where the requested entity does not exist, such fields should have a nullable return type.
 This allows the field to return `null` when an entity matching the provided criteria is not found, following the standard GraphQL practices for representing missing data.

-In a distributed system, it is likely that some entities are not be found on other subgraphs, even when those subgraphs contribute fields to the type.
+In a distributed system, it is likely that some entities will not be found on other subgraphs, even when those subgraphs contribute fields to the type.
 Ensuring that `@lookup` fields have nullable return types also avoids GraphQL errors on subgraphs and prevents result erasure through non-null propagation.
 By allowing null to be returned when an entity is not found, the system can gracefully handle missing data without causing exceptions or unexpected behavior.